-Mark Danna has 25 years of experience in project engineering, reliability analysis, risk/hazards assessments, and safety basis development.
+Mark Danna has over twenty-five years of experience in project engineering, reliability analysis, risk/hazards assessments, and safety basis development.
 He has extensive experience in safety analysis, licensing of DOE nuclear facilities, and providing technical support to DOE nuclear facilities.
 Mr. Danna has experience in research and development, product testing, facilities safety engineering, and quality assurance.
 He has a proven reputation in building, motivating, and managing highly effective work teams, which includes preparing and reviewing DOE STD-3009 (Documented Safety Analyses) DSAs and Technical Safety Requirements (TSRs).
 Mr. Danna has conducted and documented hazard analysis and has been a primary author of accident analysis and TSRs for non-reactor nuclear facilities in the DOE complex.
 Mr. Danna also has experience implementing and verifying adequate implementation of DSA/TSR controls in non-reactor nuclear facilities and preparing and reviewing USQ determinations.
 Mr. Danna is knowledgeable of DOE nuclear safety requirements including 10 CFR 830, DOE-STD-3009, DOE O 420.1B, DOE –STD-1189, DOE-STD-1186, and DOE-STD-1027.

 Mr. Danna holds a B.S. in Mechanical Engineering Technology.

 Mr. Danna served as Lead Author of the Hanford Plutonium Finishing Plant (PFP) DSA for change management, configuration control, and implementation of safety basis document revisions.
 He managed and contributed to the development of hazards analyses, safety analyses and control set selection documentation that support revisions to the DSA and TSRs to support step-out of nuclear safety controls and accomplish demolition of the PFP nuclear facilities.